mngoe/openimis-fe-core_js/README.md

 - `ForbiddenPage`: shown when a user lacks permission to access a specific page or resource.
 Displays an access denied message.
 - `NotFoundPage`: appears when a user visits a non-existent route (404 error).
 Informs the user that the page is unavailable and suggests navigation option.
 - `InternalServerErrorPage`: displays a message for a 500 Internal Server Error, informing users of a server-side issue in the application.
- * `LanguageQuickPicker` is a component that allows users to quickly switch between different languages.
-Available on user's navbar.

 ## Generic Components (to be reused along business-focused components)